Manage Dashboard and Viz Extensions in Tableau Server

 1. To change this setting for the server, go to Manage All Sites > Settings > Extensions.
 If the server just has a single site, the global controls appear on the settings page for the site.

-2. Under Dashboard and Viz Extensions, select or clear the Let users run extensions on this server checkbox.
+2. Under Dashboard and Viz Extensions, select or clear the Allow extensions to run on this server checkbox.
 If this option is not selected, extensions are not allowed to run.
-This global setting overrides the Let users run extensions on this site settings for each site.
+This global setting overrides the Allow extensions to run on this site settings for each site.

 Change the default settings for a site

-Server administrators can control whether to enable extensions for the site and whether to allow Sandboxed extensions on the site.
-That is, if extensions are enabled on the server, the default site settings allow Sandboxed extensions to run on the site, provided the extension is not specifically blocked on the server.
-The default site settings allow Network-enabled extensions to run that appear on the safe list for the site.
-Individual Sandboxed extensions can also be added to the safe list, if Sandboxed extensions are not allowed by default.
+Server administrators can control whether to enable extensions for the site and whether to allow Tableau-Trusted extensions on the site.
+That is, if extensions are enabled on the server, the default site settings allow the use of Sandboxed and Tableau-built extensions on the site, provided the extensions are not specifically blocked on the server.
+The default site settings allow Network-enabled extensions to run when registered on the safe list for the site.
+Any extension can be explicitly added to the safe list, which then enables that extension for use on the site.

 1. To change these settings for the site, go to Settings > Extensions.